Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 licenseKey: String

-The license key ties your player with an Internet domain.
+Your Radiant Media Player license key.
 It is a mandatory requirement for the player to work.
-For active customers license keys and Internet domains are managed in Radiant Media Player back-end.
+For active customers license keys are managed in Radiant Media Player back-end.

 .